7finney/starkode/README.md

 ## Installation

-Download the vsix file and install on vscode.
+Download the vsix file from our [internal release](https://github.com/7finney/starkex/releases/tag/v0.0.1) and install on vscode.

 ## Features